 Vasari still carefully handcraft their colours in small amounts and even fill every tube by hand.
 Their traditional methods of paintmaking ensure the purity of colour and lush consistency, enabling them to impart the secret of the Old Masters to the modern day painter.
 Working with only the best oil and the finest authentic pigments, they refuse to dull, stiffen, or weaken colours with fillers such as chalk or wax.

-Indispensable warm primary, this splendid 19th century invention will make violets with any cool red and is ideal for creating dark neutrals with brown earths.
-Gorgeous, rich deep blue, substantial, fully pigmented and highly addictive.
+Indispensable warm primary, this splendid 19th century intion will make violets with any cool red and is ideal for creating dark neutrals with brown earths.
+Gorgeous, rich deep blue, substantial and fully pigmented.

 |To use with||Oil|

 There are currently no reviews for this product.